With so many rewards and cash-back sites out there, it can be hard to tell which ones are worth your time.

 In our view, neither of these sections offers users much real value.
 The offers are similar or identical to what you’ll find elsewhere, and they don’t always represent the best discounts you can find.

-For making sure you’re using the best promo code or coupon available at any given time, we recommend installing the Capital One Shopping browser extension.
+For making sure you’re using a great promo code when checking out, we recommend installing the Capital One Shopping browser extension.

 Related: How to save money at the grocery store.

 Plenty of cash-back sites offer some sort of plugin or extension that looks over your shoulder as you shop online.
 With ShopAtHome, that’s called the Savings Button.